jmhutch/minecraft/docs/pages/items.md

 }
 ```

-This is where we'll create and keep reference to all of our items.
-We'll start with a simple item with no frills - an ingot.
-We'll make it an Obsidian ingot since one doesn't exist.
+This is where we'll create and keep static references to all of our `Item`s.
+We'll start with a simple `Item` with no frills - an ingot.
+We'll make it an Obsidian ingot just for fun.
+So that you can find your `Item` we specify that it'll show up under the `CreativeTabs.BUILDING_BLOCKS` tab, which means in creative mode you can find it under the Blocks tab.

-create package `com.example.mem.handlers`

-create class `RegisterItemHandler`
+Create the package `com.example.mem.handlers`, and in it, the class `RegisterItemHandler`

 ```java
 @Mod.EventBusSubscriber